HPE-Haven-OnDemand/havenondemand-android/README.md

 ```

 **Function PostRequest**

+Sends a HTTP POST request to call a Haven OnDemand API.
 ```
 void PostRequest(Map<String,Object> params, String hodApp, Boolean async)
 ```

-*Description:*

-* Sends a HTTP POST request to call a Haven OnDemand API.

 *Parameters:*
 * `params` a HashMap object containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the parameters of that API.

 *Note:* In the case of a parameter type is an array<>, the value must be defined as a List\<String\> object.